digitalronin/k8s-blog/content/posts/rails-on-k8s-create-app2.md

 date: 2019-04-30T20:11:07+01:00
 ---

-# Rails on Kubernetes - part 2a: The Counter App

 > This is one of a series of blog posts in which I'm walking through the process of deploying a rails application to a kubernetes cluster.
 Part one is [here][start], and the previous article is [here][previous]

 Our rails application can connect to our database.
 So now let's get it to do